Current as of: April 1, 2026 - 05:36

 Single supplement from 1 236 €

 Food is likely to be a mix of dishes using a lot of local produce.
 The local fruit is normally very good.
-Meat is a staple part of the Brazilian diet, but vegetarians can be catered for throughout the trip.
+Meat and fish are staples of the Brazilian diet, but vegetarians can be catered for throughout the trip.
 Please advise us at the time of booking if you have any special dietary requirements.

 On this trip we use a mixture of private minibus, internal flights, train and boat.